What is Breathing Fast While Resting?

 Once at the hospital, the veterinarian will work to stabilize your dog's respiration and lower his body temperature.
 In severe cases, your dog may have to be intubated to assist with respiration and fluid therapy is administered for stabilization.
 Antibiotics may be given to prevent sepsis from bacteria if your dog is vomiting or has bloody diarrhea.
 Heat stroke is a serious illness that requires immediate, early, and aggressive treatment to save your dog from organ and system failure.

 Even if you do not suspect heat stroke, you should still take your dog to the veterinarian to determine why your dog is breathing fast.
 Your vet will perform a physical examination and ask you when you first noticed signs of rapid breathing.
 The vet will also ask for a full medical history including your dog's diet and any medications he is taking.

 Your veterinarian will listen to your dog's heart and lungs.
-The vet may order chest X-rays if he suspects heart or lung issues as well as an electrocardiogram to measure the electrical activity of your dog's heart.
+The vet may order chest X-rays if he suspects heart or lung issues as well as an echocardiogram to assess the heart structure and check for fluids on the lungs.